matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 So we can have a process that takes some black box at the prior step and an input and returns a black box at the next step, or maybe it returns a reduced version of that.
-So one of those two things could happen.
-Vertical bar is "or" [|].
+So one of those two things can happen.
+Vertical bar [|] is "or".

 And it returns another step function that similarly can take a different kind of input, a black box, returns a black box or a reduced